GEOS-ESM/GEOSgcm_GridComp/README.md

-# OpenACC Port of buoyancy routine in Moist Physics
+# OpenACC Port of buoyancy2 routine in Moist Physics